Krunex/Egg-Basket/README.md

 P5JS Website: https://p5js.org/

-Control Scheme:
+General Control Scheme:

-Left and Right Arrow keys - Movement
-Spacebar - Pause
+Movement is done with left and right arrow keys.
+Spacebar can be used to pause game